fl720/Y1_Matlab_Practice/Y2_Summer_Project/README.md

  - 4, All parameters can be set in the Parameter Loading Zone (PLZ).

 **PRECAUTIONS:**

  - 1, Read the checklist and type Y at each requirement to comfirm before running the ANN.

  - 2, Running time need to be set in the better_controller.slx for different flying modes.

  - 3, Although the script will no longer crash due to smaller interation gap being applied, the script would be "paused" for long time.
 Just simply press "ctrl + c" scape current number would be fine.

+ - 4, Once the program has running, it cannot be stopped/terminated.
+As try & catch function has been used.
+Hence, be careful before start the program.

 ## better_controller.slx